tendenci/tendenci-tkl/README.rst

 Tendenci - Content Management Software for Non-Profit Organizations
 ========================================

-`Tendenci`_ is a content management software built specifically for NPOs (Non Profit Organizations).
+`Tendenci` is a content management software built specifically for NPOs (Non Profit Organizations).

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

+- Installed a demo tendenci site to /var/www/tendenci:

+   - Set up with Nginx, Gunicorn, Supervisor and Postgresql.
+   - Use Postfix for email support.
+   - Use Whoosh for index search.

 - SSL support out of the box.
-- Preconfigured demo tendenci site located at /var/www/tendenci

-   - Integrated with Nginx, Gunicorn, Postgresql and Postfix.

 Credentials *(passwords set at first boot)*
 -------------------------------------------

-- Webmin, SSH, Postgresql: username **root**
+- Webmin, SSH: username **root**
+- Postgresql: postgres
-- Tendenci admin console: username **admin**
+- Tendenci admin: username **admin**

 .. _Tendenci: https://github.com/tendenci/tendenci
 .. _TurnKey Core: http://www.turnkeylinux.org/core